FAQ

 CPS Research into the public understanding of Rape and Serious Sexual Offences and Consent

 Our work is inclusive.
-All families, all teachers and all young people must feel included in RSHE lessons, workshops and any training they receive.
-This is in line with the Department of Education Statutory Guidance 2020:
+All families, all teachers and all young people must feel represented & included in RSHE lessons, workshops and any training they receive.

-Yes, we can support you with our RSHE Support Programme.
-This involves working closely with one of our consultants over a sustained period of time to support and guide you through the audit and review process, working collaboratively to help develop a realistic and attainable action plan, to facilitate a process of change and improvement in the delivery and provision of RSHE.
+We are currently updating our RSHE Support Programme.
+This involves working closely with one of our team over a sustained period of time to support and guide you through an audit and review process.
+We work collaboratively to develop a realistic and attainable action plan, to facilitate a process of change and improvement in the delivery and provision of RSHE at your school.

 Please contact us if you are interested in our RSHE Support Programme.

 No, we do not offer this as a stand-alone session.
-Consent is integral to all that we do.
-The values & ethics around consent culture runs through all the Bodies & Relationships work.
-Click here for further information on Consent.
+Consent, values & ethics is integral to all that we do.